 Never commit directly to your main branch.

-The previous point should already resolve this problem as I do not know any workflow which allows this, but I cannot stress this enough.
+The previous point should resolve this problem as I do not know any workflow that allows this, but I cannot stress this enough.
 It will always be a problem if you and your team commit to the master branch.
 Using branches is very cheap in distributed systems.
 Use branches and leave your main branch as a merge-only.

 Do not change published history.

-This is probably the worst thing you could do.
+Changing published history is probably the worst thing you could do.
 Never, ever rebase or in any other way alter someone’s history or your published history.
 It breaks the only purpose of using version control systems.
 If the history is published and someone could use it, it must stay as it is.

 Keep your working branches clean and readable.

-This is somehow related to the previous point.
+It is somehow related to the previous point.
 Never publish your branch if it is not ready.
 Rebase your working branch often, use stashes, alter your branch history, or squash commits if necessary.
 Remember to do it before you publish your branch.
 It is no longer your branch after you do it, and you should not alter its history.

 Commit only related changes.